 A mascot is a fun character that can help bring alive your brand.
 They can often make mundane everyday products appear more fun, and they are great for making a brand appeal to children.
-Famous brand mascots include Tony the Tiger, The Michelin Man and the Kool-Aid Man.
-Mascots may not be suitable for B2B companies where they may cause your company to be taken less seriously, however they are a great option for B2C companies.
+Famous brand mascots include Tony the Tiger, The Michelin Man, and the Kool-Aid Man.
+Mascots may not be suitable for B2B companies because they may cause your company to be taken less seriously, however, they are a great option for B2C companies.
 It’s worth hiring a professional designer to come up with a mascot that represents your brand.

 Use the right colors

 Color schemes can also be used to help identify your brand, as well as invoke certain emotions.
 Coca-Cola is a prime example of a brand with an identifying color scheme – red is a very energizing color that perfectly encaptures their product.
 Consider which color best communicates the value of your brand by doing some research into color psychology.
 Blue for example typically represents calm and trust and could be ideal for a financial company or tech product.
 Green can meanwhile represent freshness or environmentalism and is a good option for food companies and eco-friendly products/services.
 Graphic designers may be able to help you pick out exactly the right hue.By experimenting with different brand features, you could help to create a stronger and more noticeable brand.
 Below are 10 examples of different ways to communicate your brand identity.Click To Tweet